-2. DECEMBER 31 DEADLINE
+2. December 31 deadline

 A distribution must be processed by the end of the year to be considered a QCD for that year.
-All distributions processed between January 1 and December 31 of a calendar year can be treated as QCDs for that year, as long as they meet other requirements.
+As a result, all distributions that are processed between January 1 and December 31 of a calendar year can be treated as QCDs for that calendar year, as long as they meet other requirements.

-3. A 701/2 AGE MINIMUM
+3. A 701⁄2 age minimum

-The account owner must be at least age 701⁄2 -6 months after the date you turn 70.
+As the account owner, you must be at least age 701⁄2 on the date the QCD is processed.
+According to the tax code, you reach age 701⁄2 six months after the date you turn age 70.
 Distributions processed before then are not eligible to be treated as QCDs.
-Note: Required minimum distributions do not begin until 73 or 75 depending on year of birth.